tailcallhq/tailcallhq.github.io/docs/operators/link.md

 ## Supported Types

-The `@link` directive supports several types of links, including:
+The `@link` directive supports the following types of links:

 - `Config`: Imports a schema configuration file.
 - `Protobuf`: Imports a .proto file for gRPC services.